scg-unibe-ch/ese2020-team1/deliverables/deliverables.md

 ## User Stories

-As an unregistered user, I want to register, so I can login to the web platform.
+* As an unregistered user, I want to register, so I can login to the web platform.
-As a registered user, I want to log in, so I can make full use of the web platform.
+* As a registered user, I want to log in, so I can make full use of the web platform.
-As an unregistered user, I want to browse the catalogue, so that I can see the products before I must register.
+* As an unregistered user, I want to browse the catalogue, so that I can see the products before I must register.
-As a registered user, I want to buy and sell products.
+* As a registered user, I want to buy and sell products.
-As an administrator, I want to approve/disappear products by users, so I can check before they get posted.
+* As an administrator, I want to approve/disappear products by users, so I can check before they get posted.
+* As an registered user, I want to buy products.

 ## List of Functional and Non-Functional Requirements